iotaledger/bee/README.md

 # About

-The IOTA Foundation aims to allow machines of all performance levels to contribute to the IOTA network, from microcontrollers and single-board computers, to phones, web browsers, desktop machines, and servers.
+The IOTA Foundation aims to allow machines of all performance levels to contribute to the IOTA network, from microcontrollers to phones, web browsers, and servers.

 Therefore, Bee is being developed as a modular collection of extendable crates, which expose foreign function interfaces (FFIs) for the next iteration of client libraries.